nanagyanfosu/troski-app/README.md

 npm install
 npx expo start
 ```
-- on Android, scan qr code in development mode
+- on Android, scan QR code in development mode
-- on IOS, press s to switch to Expo Go mode and scan
+- on IOS, press s to switch to Expo Go mode and scan QR code

 ### Backend Setup
 ```bash